A-TO-B by Stockholm Design Lab, Sweden1 February,2016

 A-TO-B is a retail destination dedicated to all things travel.
 It curates and sells smart practical products for the modern traveller, complimented by insight and advice.
 Whether it be an around the world trip or the daily commute, a preference for small private labels or well-known bag brands, A-TO-B has it covered.

 Although this project went out towards the end of last year, Stockholm Design Lab have kindly been in touch with new images.
-These document the extent of the project, include shots of product cards, packaging and posters, and take a better look at the adaptable system that links these.
+These document the extent of the project, include shots of product cards, packaging, tote bags, posters and swing tags, and take a better look at the adaptable system that links these.

 Stockholm Design Lab have appropriated a very basic and universal concept, going from A to B, and honours its simplicity with an aesthetic restraint.
 The studio manages to balance an unmistakable hardwearing utility in the economy of type, ink, paper and form, but from this, also draws out opportunities for a lot of variation and moments of play and character.